johndahl-now/servicenow_mid_server_docker_setup_script/README.md

     mid_password="secret-password"
     create_console_script="no"
 ```

 **Note**: The sensitive information can be saved to a separate file and sourced into the script.
+Remember to "export" the values from the secrets file.

 6. Execute the script.
     - The instance will be queried for the correct MID version